Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-\textbf{\textit{Introduction.---}} The observation of the Higgs boson by ATLAS and CMS in 2012~\cite{ATLAS:2012yve,CMS:2012qbp} completed the particle content of the Standard Model (SM), yet left the shape of the Brout--Englert--Higgs potential largely untested.
+\textbf{\textit{Introduction.---}} The observation of the Higgs boson by ATLAS and CMS in 2012~\cite{ATLAS:2012yve,CMS:2012qbp} completed the Standard Model (SM), yet left the shape of the Brout--Englert--Higgs potential largely untested.
 Expanding the scalar potential about its minimum through $V(\phi) \to V(v + h)$ yields

 where the cubic term encodes the trilinear self-coupling $\lambda_{HHH} = m_h^2/2v^2$.
-This relation makes Higgs-boson-pair production, $pp\!\to\!HH$, a unique probe of the Higgs potential and the mechanism of electroweak symmetry breaking~\cite{Degrassi:2016wml,McCullough:2013rea}.
+This relation makes di-Higgs production, $pp\!\to\!HH$, a unique probe of the Higgs potential and the mechanism of electroweak symmetry breaking.
+However, the SM predicts extremely small di-Higgs cross sections, with $31.1^{+2.1}_{-7.2}\,\text{fb}$ for gluon-gluon fusion (\ggF) and $1.73\pm0.04\,\text{fb}$ for vector-boson fusion (VBF) at $\sqrt{s}=13\TeV$~\cite{Dawson:1998py,Borowka:2016ehy,Baglio:2018lrj,deFlorian:2013jea, Shao:2013bz,deFlorian:2015moa,Grazzini:2018bsd,Baglio:2020ini,Dreyer:2018qbw}, making it an exceptionally challenging yet crucial process to explore for the HL-LHC era.